What does money mean to you? Is it an instrument of power? Is it a tool to buy happiness? Is it your ticket into freedom?

 The most important financial decision of your life is how much money you will put into the machine EVERY MONTH.
 That’s right, once you made a decision, you will have to stick to it.
 Is it 3 % of your income?
 Is it 10 %?
 Maybe 15 %?

 Another pro tip: Automate it!
 Be sure to transfer your money automatically from your bank account into the machine.
-Money you don’t see pop up on your bank statement is money you will not think about (read spend).
+The money you don’t see pop up on your bank statement is money you will not think about (read spend).

 Step 2: Know the rules before you get in the game